 Latex paint is the cheapest of all floor coats available in the market.
 While not as hard and long-lasting as the other garage floor coating options, latex paint gives less fading and yellowing through time and minimum chances of cracking or peeling.
 It also dries fast and provides high gloss and light attractiveness.

 Latex paint is easy to apply.
 If there are contaminants or dirt present on the floor and difficult to remove, or if your floor needs a new color twist, application of latex paint is the best alternative, considering easy cost, time and effort.

-Application of urethane is more effective if the concrete floor is dry since moisture can react with it and form a gas, resulting to unattractive effects after curing.
+The application of urethane is more effective if the concrete floor is dry since moisture can react with it and form a gas, resulting in unattractive effects after curing.
 Most home improvers initially apply epoxy primer on the floor, before putting the urethane.
-Urethane binds strongly with epoxy, resulting to a durable floor coating with a more classy finish.
+Urethane binds strongly with epoxy, resulting in a durable floor coating with a more classy finish.

 Polyaspartic, on the other hand, is a derivative of polyurea, also known as polyaspartic aliphatic polyurea or simply polyaspartics.
 Polyaspartic cures very fast, usually for a maximum of 120 minutes, a rate slower than polyurea’s 3 seconds.
 It can also withstand extreme cold or hot temperatures, and due to its watery nature, is easy to apply in a one-time coating.